Saturday, October 31, 2009

 fairy tales do come true

 Once upon a time there was a girl, a girl who liked to travel to a magical place called Super Targetland.
 When she would get to Targetland, she would skip through the thick forest into the back of the land called Electronics.
 In the town of Electronics lived these little, wonderful friends called DSLR cameras.
-The girl dreamed about the DSLRs, she touched them, she fondled picked them up, she pretended to take photos whenever she could (which was sometimes up to 3 times a week, because this girl loved Targetland).
+The girl dreamed about the DSLRs, she touched them, she

-banished from Targetland, marked with the scarlet clearance sticker of $420.
+Then one day, there was a surprise for the girl.
+One of the cameras was being banished from Targetland, marked with the scarlet clearance sticker of $420.
 Little Nikon looked so sad and the girl promised to bring him home.

-But sadly for the girl, there were these means things called
+But sadly for the girl, there were these means things called 'bills' and 'mortgage' that had to come before Clearance Nikon.

 The girl visited Clearance Nikon often; just checking on him, making sure he was still there.
 She would make excuses of getting turkey for sandwiches, just to see little Nikon.
-And so, on one of those trips for turkey or lettuce or diapers, a surveyor Wizard asked if the girl would like to help and get a $15 Targetland gift card for answering some questions, which she answered 'of course, yes', the girl would never say 'no' to a free Targetland card.
+And so, on one of those trips for turkey or lettuce or diapers, a

 The girl takes home the $40 in gift cards and the Flip Camera.
 She works on the spell almost everyday and it takes way longer than she had hoped, but she continues onward.